willstocks/SCSS-Everywhere/README.md

 ## Contributions
 You can request new features and contribute to the extension development on its [repository on GitHub](https://github.com/Zignd/HTML-CSS-Class-Completion/issues).
 Look for an issue you're interested in working on, comment on it to let me know you're working on it and submit your pull request! :D

-## What's new in version 1.17.1 (Fev 18, 2018)
+## What's new in this fork:
-* Added support for "class" in TypeScript React, JavaScript and JavaScript React language modes.
-Previously only "className" was supported.
-* Added support for Emmet.
+* Added SCSS/SASS support without compiling whole package.
+* Ability to parse custom and magic functions
+* Ability to get remote css files such as bootstrap.
+Remote CSS files will appended to temp dir of your OS.

+When you work on `.slim`, whenever you press `.` *dot*, it will show you all relative class names.
+Addition to that also `class=""` tags are supported.

+For SCSS part, I have manually strip comments and do regexp on code.
+In this way I also able to locate magic methods/classes.
+For example; If you have `.u-pb-{class}` this extension will show you `.u-pb-` and leave it `class` name filled by you.

-Check out the [changelog](https://github.com/zignd/HTML-CSS-Class-Completion/blob/master/CHANGELOG.md) for the current and previous updates.
+Check out the [changelog](https://github.com/gencer/HTML-Slim-CSS-SCSS-Class-Completion/blob/master/CHANGELOG.md) for the current and previous updates.

 ## Usage
 If there are HTML or JS files on your workspace, the extension automatically starts and looks for CSS class definitions.
 In case new CSS classes are defined, or new CSS files are added to the workspace, and you also want auto-completion for them, just hit the lightning icon on the status bar.
 Also, you can execute the command by pressing `Ctrl+Shift+P`(`Cmd+Shift+P` for Mac) and then typing "Cache CSS class definitions."